kmhcreative/Share-on-Mastodon-Easily/README.md

 [https://github.com/kmhcreative/Share-on-Mastodon-Easily](https://github.com/kmhcreative/Share-on-Mastodon-Easily)

 ## Changelog
+Version 1.3
+* Made share window text into variables so they can be localized.
+* Added multiple language options to the Button Configurator.

 Version 1.2
 * Changed `window.onload` to `window.addEventListener('load'..)` to prevent conflicts with any other onload events.
 * Removed instructions from the script it self and placed them in this README file.